chadbrewbaker/smallsort/README.md

 [Optimal sorting networks](https://stackoverflow.com/questions/19790522/very-fast-sorting-of-fixed-length-arrays-using-comparator-networks) can be serialized at each level to create a total order.

+* Given a fixed swap pattern, what is the most CPU friendly swap macro?

-First pass will probably be "godbolting" the permutations without actually running them to see what the compiler optimization state space is.
-Then running each class to see how they run and come up with a model of good vs bad permutations.
+* "Godbolting" the permutations without actually running them to see what the compiler optimization state space is.
+Then running each class to see how they run and come up with a model of good vs bad sorting network level permutations.

 Branch free tricks from [GNU libc++](https://github.com/gcc-mirror/gcc/blob/16e2427f50c208dfe07d07f18009969502c25dc8/gcc/sort.cc#L160)